DanyalAM/Web-App-With-Vue.js-CW1/README.md

 # BrainHive 0.3

 ## New Features
-- Added searching options
-- Search works based on other filters

-## Known Issues
-- We're aware of case-sensitive email validation issues
+- Case sensitive email issues have been resolved